American Nazi Party: Organization

-The American Nazi Party's flag was a standard Nazi flag with a small blue dot in the center, supposed to represent a globe, which it was in some iterations.
-An ANP storm trooper meeting with journalist George Thayer explained that this blue dot was supposed to be representative of the United Nations being consumed by Nazism.
-In a 1967 issue of the ANP's The Stormtrooper Magazine, the party stated the blue dot was added to symbolize internationalism and non-German white races, in which they differed from the original Nazis, to "represent the world and all the White People who live in the world".
-After Rockwell was assassinated, the blue dot was removed from the party's flag and they began using a standard Nazi flag; an internal memo reproduced by James K. Warner in his 1968 "open letter" declared that the "pure Aryan Swastika of our ancestors is to be used unblemished."

 The ANP published several periodicals, run on a subscription, which it used to connect with the party's various sympathizers.
 The sympathizers sometimes became members or followers of the group.
 Its first periodical, the National Socialist Bulletin, was founded in May 1960; it was a small periodical, 15 pages long for each issue.
 It published eight issues, before it was succeeded by The Stormtrooper Magazine.
-They also ran The Rockwell Report, starting in 1961; the Report, unlike the Bulletin, was a full-size magazine.
+They also ran The Rockwell Report, starting in 1961; the Report, unlike the Bulletin, was a full-size magazine, published irregularly.
+It also published the National Socialist World magazine, which presented itself in a pseudo-scholarly style.
+Members paid membership dues of $5; failure to pay meant expulsion.

+The American Nazi Party's flag was a standard Nazi flag with a small blue dot in the center, supposed to represent a globe, which it was in some iterations.
+An ANP storm trooper meeting with journalist George Thayer explained that this blue dot was supposed to be representative of the United Nations being consumed by Nazism.
+In a 1967 issue of the ANP's Stormtrooper Magazine, the party stated the blue dot was added to symbolize internationalism and non-German white races, in which they differed from the original Nazis, to "represent the world and all the White People who live in the world".
+After Rockwell was assassinated, the blue dot was removed from the party's flag and they began using a standard Nazi flag; an internal memo reproduced by James K. Warner in his 1968 "open letter" declared that the "pure Aryan Swastika of our ancestors is to be used unblemished."

 Rockwell and some party members established a "Stormtrooper Barracks" in an old mansion owned by the widow of Willis Kern in the Dominion Hills section of Arlington at what is now the Upton Hill Regional Park.
 After Rockwell's murder, the headquarters was moved again to one side of a duplex brick and concrete storefront at 2507 North Franklin Road which featured a swastika prominently mounted above the front door.
 This site was visible from busy Wilson Boulevard.
 Today, the Franklin Road address is often misidentified as Rockwell's headquarters when in fact it was the successor organization's last physical address in Arlington (now a coffeehouse).